 - The stump’s roots are causing problems.
 If a chopped-down tree’s remaining root system is damaging your home or its plumbing system, that stump needs to be removed.

-Cost of DIY Tree Trimming
+DIY Cost vs. Professional Tree Trimming Cost

 Improper trimming techniques can also affect your tree’s health.
 Although you may be trying to save a few pennies, you risk causing significant damage to your tree.